 Put simply, it was felt that affirming this behavior change allows people to see the self-relevance more clearly and take action.

 13. Reward Yourself!

-So what’s your reward going to be for reaching your fitness goals?
+So what’s your reward going to be for reaching your goals?

-You could choose something indulgent like a spa trip, or invest in a tool to improve your workout such as a Theragun.
+You could choose something indulgent like a spa trip, or invest in a recovery tool.

 Think about what a reward means to you.